Alcohol, Drugs, and Other Intoxicants

 Possession or Consumption

 The possession or consumption of alcoholic beverages on the Iowa State University campus will be permitted in accordance with state law.
-Pursuant to the Board of Regents policies, the consumption of alcoholic beverages on the campus will generally be permitted only where approved by the Senior Vice President for Business and Finance.
+Pursuant to the Board of Regents policies, the consumption of alcoholic beverages on the campus will generally be permitted only where approved by the senior vice president for university services.

 Possession and consumption of alcoholic beverages is permitted in university housing according to the policies established by the Department of Residence and only for those persons having attained drinking age as stipulated in the laws of the State of Iowa.

 In the case of a specific reception and/or dinner function, alcohol may be served in situations deemed unique or unusual.
 The events should involve unique recognition and/or specific fundraising efforts.
 They would not normally involve routine continuing education, lectures, or other professional programs that frequently occur on the campus.
 Normally, alcohol will be not utilized in regular campus buildings for seminar speakers, staff recruitment, or similar events.
-If alcohol is desired, the permission of the Senior Vice President for Business and Finance is required.
+If alcohol is desired, the permission of the senior vice president for university services is required.

 Because the majority of the undergraduate student body is not of legal drinking age, events involving alcohol should be ones where the participants are not primarily from the undergraduate student body.

-The consumption of alcoholic beverages in research, academic or administrative areas or on university grounds will not be permitted except under specific authorization through the Office of the Senior Vice President for Business and Finance.
+The consumption of alcoholic beverages in research, academic or administrative areas or on university grounds will not be permitted except under specific authorization through the office of the senior vice president for university services.
 The conditions under which possible distribution of alcohol will be considered are as follows:

 - An appropriate liquor license is obtained or university catering services that are licensed to serve alcohol are used.